-For Radeus Labs, that meant fewer “wander the floor” moments and more targeted conversations around real programs, engineering problems, and what teams are prioritizing next.
+For Radeus Labs, that meant fewer “wander the floor” moments and more targeted conversations around real programs, engineering problems, and what teams are prioritizing next in AI powered servers.

 Compared to other aerospace shows, this one leaned heavily into students, research, and technical papers, and surprisingly, space.